microsoft/azure-health-data-services-workshop/Challenge-00 - Check prerequisites and configure environment/Readme.md

 ## Prerequisite Knowledge for the Azure Health Data Services Workshop

 Knowledge in the areas listed below will be necessary for completing the challenges in this workshop.
 If you feel uncertain about any of these topics, please review the [More Resources section](#more-resources).
-Time spent upfront building some basic knowledge about the technologies used in this workshop will help you gain *actionable experience* as you prep for real-world scenarios.
+Time spent building some basic knowledge about the technologies used in this workshop will help you gain *actionable experience* as you prep for real-world health data scenarios.

 + A solid foundation in **Azure fundamentals** and basic knowledge of **Azure Active Directory**
 + Familiarity with **FHIR®** and the solutions it provides versus legacy health data formats